-- 1. The quiescent fraction in LEGA-C depends strongly on stellar mass and on environmental density, in agreement with previous studies, being close to $\approx 2\%$ at $\approx 10^{10.5} M{\odot}$ in underdense regions and $\approx 100\%$ at $\sim 10^{12} M{\odot}$ in high-density regions (Figure 4). - 2.
-D_n4000 and H δ indices depend most strongly on stellar mass at $z \sim 0.6-1$, but there are statistically significant environmental gradients (Tables 3 and 4).
-At fixed stellar mass, massive galaxies at $z \sim 0.6-1$ have higher D_n4000 and lower H δ in higher-density regions when compared to their lower overdensities' counterparts (Figure 5). - 3.
-D_n4000 and $H\delta$ indices for star-forming galaxies depend strongly on stellar mass and we find no significant dependence on environment (Figure 6).
-At fixed stellar mass, star-forming centrals and satellites have the same typical D_n4000 and $H\delta$ indices regardless of them residing in under- or overdensities (Figure 8). - 4.
-D_n4000 and $H\delta$ indices for quiescent galaxies vary with both stellar mass and overdensity (Figure 6 and Tables 3 and 4).
+- The quiescent fraction in LEGA-C depends strongly on stellar mass and on environmental density, in agreement with previous studies, being close to $\approx 2\%$ at $\approx 10^{10.5} \, \mathrm{M}{\odot}$ in under-dense regions and $\approx 100\%$ at $\sim 10^{12} \, \mathrm{M}{\odot}$ in high-density regions (Figure 4). - $D_n4000$ and $H\delta$ indices depend most strongly on stellar mass at $z \sim 0.6 1$ , but there are statistically significant environmental gradients (Tables 3 and 4).
+At fixed stellar mass, massive galaxies at $z \sim 0.6 1$ have higher $D_n4000$ and lower $H\delta$ in higher density regions when compared to their lower over-densities' counterparts (Figure 5). - $D_n4000$ and $H\delta$ indices for star-forming galaxies depend strongly on stellar mass and we find no significant dependence on environment (Figure 6).
+At fixed stellar mass, star-forming centrals and satellites have the same typical $D_n4000$ and $H\delta$ indices regardless of them residing in under- or over-densities (Figure 8). - Dn4000 and Hδ indices for quiescent galaxies vary with both stellar mass and over-density (Figure 6 and Tables 3 and 4).
 The environmental dependence at fixed stellar mass holds for both quiescent centrals and satellites, but quiescent centrals show the strongest relations with their environment.
-At a fixed stellar mass, quiescent galaxies, regardless of being satellites or centrals, have higher D_n4000 and lower $H\delta$ indices as a function of increasing overdensity (Figure 9).
-This suggests that quiescent galaxies residing in higher overdensities are older, formed earlier and/or quenched earlier.
+At a fixed stellar mass, quiescent galaxies, regardless of being satellites or centrals, have higher Dn4000 and lower $H\delta$ indices as a function of increasing over-density (Figure 9).
+This suggests that quiescent galaxies residing in higher over-densities are older, formed earlier and/or quenched earlier.

-These results show, for the first time, important environmental dependencies of D_n4000 and $H\delta$ at fixed stellar mass that are not just driven by the quiescent fraction rising with increasing environmental overdensity.
-While we show that starforming galaxies seem to have recent star formation histories that are fully independent of their environment, quiescent galaxies reveal important environmental trends.
-These can be explored in the future with more detailed modeling of the full LEGA-C DR3 spectra, unveiling their star formation histories (e.g., Chauke et al. 2018), metallicities, comparing the results with those in the local universe (e.g., Gallazzi et al. 2021) and with predictions from simulations (e.g., Martizzi et al. 2020).
+These results show, for the first time, important environmental dependencies of $D_n4000$ and $H\delta$ at fixed stellar mass which are not just driven by the quiescent fraction rising with increasing environmental over-density.
+While we show that star-forming galaxies seem to have recent star-formation histories that are fully independent of their environment, quiescent galaxies reveal important environmental trends.
+These can be explored in the future with more detailed modelling of the full LEGA-C DR3 spectra, unveiling their star formation histories (e.g. Chauke et al. 2018), metallicities, comparing the results with those in the local Universe (e.g. Gallazzi et al. 2021) and with predictions from simulations (e.g. Martizzi et al. 2020).

-We thank the reviewer for several valuable comments that improved the clarity of the manuscript.
+We thank the reviewer for several valuable comments which improved the clarity of the manuscript.
 P.F.W. acknowledges the support of the fellowship by the East Asian Core Observatories Association.
 This work is based on observations made with ESO VLT Telescopes at the La Silla Paranal Observatory under programmes ID 194-A.2005 and 1100.A-0949 (The LEGA-C Public Spectroscopy Survey).
-This project has received funding from the European Research Council (ERC) under the European Union-Horizon 2020 research and innovation program (grant agreement No. 683184).
+This project has received funding from the European Research Council (ERC) under the European Union - Horizon 2020 research and innovation program (grant agreement No. 683184).